ballerina-platform/ballerina-dev-website/learn/guides/ballerina-openapi-support.md

 ## OpenAPI Validator Compiler Plugin

 The OpenAPI Validator Compiler plugin validates a service against a given OpenAPI contract.
-The Compiler Plugin gets activated if a service has the `openapi:ServiceInfo` annotation.
+The Compiler Plugin gets activated if a service has the `@openapi:ServiceInfo` annotation.
 This plugin compares the service and the OpenAPI contract and validates both against a pre-defined set of validation rules.
 If any of the rules fail, the plugin will give the result as one or more compilation errors.
 #### Annotation for Validator Plugin
 The `@openapi:ServiceInfo` annotation is used to bind the service with an OpenAPI contract.
 You need to add this annotation to the service file with the required values for enabling the validations.
 >**Note:** Providing a `contract` path attribute is mandatory for the OpenAPI validator.